Mystic 100's

-Mystic 100's, formerly known as Milk Music, is an American rock band from Olympia, Washington.
+Milk Music is an American rock band from Olympia, Washington.

 History

 The band's first release was a self-titled demo tape, of which only 300 copies were made.
 The cassette was released independently in 2009.
 These were followed by 2010's Beyond Living EP, which was released independently and in part through Perennial Records; 2011's Violence Now split-single, released on flexi-disc by Perennial, featuring "White Light" by Carrie Keith (of Gun Outfit) as the b-side; and the Almost Live cassette tape, featuring a performance on Brian Turner's WFMU radio show, released independently in 2012.
 The band's first full-length LP, Cruise Your Illusion, was released on April 2, 2013.
 Four years later, on March 15, 2017, the long-awaited second full-length LP, Mystic 100's, was officially released on Dom America.

 In the spring of 2013, the band toured South America with Merchandise and Destruction Unit.
 The band also performed in Pitchfork Music Festival and Primavera Sound festival in 2012.

 In 2023, the band announced they had changed their name to Mystic 100's, after their 2017 album of the same name.
 They also announced a new album, titled On a Micro Diet, which was released on March 31, 2023, on the label Listening House.